sanjanaKamb/NotificationGame/README.md

 The game can be be played on the notification bar of an Android device.

-1. Once the app starts, a button is cliked which creates the following notification
+1.Once the app starts, a button is cliked which creates the following notification

 ![alt tag](https://cloud.githubusercontent.com/assets/6037079/13377510/147728e4-ddac-11e5-94aa-8ae5252855b8.png)

-2. The game begins after clicking the start button.
+2.The game begins after clicking the start button.
 If the text of a color and the actual color matches, click yes else click no.